JimmyManning/JimmyManning/README.md

 - 👀 I’m interested in Embedded Systems, homebrewing, and running
 - ⚒️ C++, C, Yocto, Bazel
 - 💻 Linux, Yocto, u-boot
-- 🚀 Jenkins, googletest
+- 🚀 Jenkins, googletest, Bazel
-- 🌱 I’m currently learning Bazel
+- 🌱 I’m currently learning Rust

 <!---
 JimmyManning/JimmyManning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.